Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 We’ve Become Obsessed With Cleanliness

-Over time, our bodies learned to incorporate the many special metabolites produced by fiber fermentation, such as short-chain fatty acids (like butyric acid), into the workings of our own physiology to help with gut, immune, and nervous system function and regulation.
-In essence, we became reliant upon the metabolites that only fiber-fermenting bacteria in the GMB can provide.
+Over time, our bodies learned to incorporate the many special metabolites produced by fiber fermentation such as short-chain fatty acids (like butyric acid) into the workings of our own physiology to help with gut, immune, and nervous system function and regulation.
+In short, we became reliant upon the metabolites that only fiber-fermenting bacteria in the GMB can provide.
 And the human bodies that evolved to need those special metabolites are the same ones that we possess today.
-Only, because our diets have shifted, we are not getting them in sufficient amounts any longer and this is one way in which the SAD of today is driving poor health outcomes.
+However, because our diets have shifted, we are not producing these metabolites in sufficient amounts any longer and this is one way in which the SAD of today is driving poor health outcomes.

 II.
 The Standard American Diet (SAD)